 In the first decade of the 20th century, Henry Street Settlement hosts arts classes in the dining room at the Settlement’s headquarters and in the gym at 303 Henry Street.
 Students take dance, music, and ceramics lessons.
 These classes lay the groundwork for future arts education programs at the Abrons Arts Center.

-Lilian Wald, the founder of Henry Street Settlement, believes that the arts are essential to well-being, and that all people, regardless of income, should have access to the arts.
+Lillian Wald, the founder of Henry Street Settlement, believes that the arts are essential to well-being, and that all people, regardless of income, should have access to the arts.

 In the first decade of the 20th century, Henry Street Settlement hosts arts classes in the dining room at the Settlement’s headquarters and in the gym at 303 Henry Street.
 Students take dance, music, and ceramics lessons.
 These classes lay the groundwork for future arts education programs at the Abrons Arts Center.

-Lilian Wald, the founder of Henry Street Settlement, believes that the arts are essential to well-being, and that all people, regardless of income, should have access to the arts.
+Lillian Wald, the founder of Henry Street Settlement, believes that the arts are essential to well-being, and that all people, regardless of income, should have access to the arts.

 In 1915, philanthropist sisters Alice Lewisohn (1883–1972) and Irene Lewisohn (1892–1944) buy a lot on the corner of Grand and Pitt Streets in New York City’s Lower East Side and found the Neighborhood Playhouse Theater.
-The modest three-story red brick structure, designed by architects Harry C. Ingalls and F. Burrall Hoffman, Jr., shows both motion pictures and theatrical performances.
+The modest three-story red brick structure, designed by architects Harry C. Ingalls and F. Burrall Hoffman, Jr., features both motion pictures and theatrical performances.

 Many of the earliest productions at the Playhouse are in Yiddish, the language of the Settlement’s Jewish neighbors.
 While some settlements prioritize assimilation into American culture, Henry Street’s founder Lillian Wald believes immigrants' cultures and languages are to be celebrated.
-Taking a radical approach at the turn of the 20th century, Henry Street provides immigrants with resources and tools to succeed in their new home, but do not push assimilation as the ultimate goal.
+Taking a radical approach at the turn of the 20th century, Henry Street provides immigrants with resources and tools to succeed in their new home, but does not push assimilation as the ultimate goal.

 In 1917, Harlem Renaissance journalist, teacher, playwright, and poet Angelina Weld Grimké’s play “Rachel” is performed at the Neighborhood Playhouse.
 Originally funded by the NAACP and known as one of the first plays by a Black playwright with an all-Black cast performed for an integrated audience, “Rachel” primarily aims to educate white audiences about the truth of racial violence in America.